vlatkamihic/ZOLOTO/README.md

 # ZOLOTO

-Android and web page application made for store ZOLOTO.
-Source code for mobile can be found in android folder.
-Source code for web is stored in web folder.
+This repository features an Android mobile application and a web page application developed for the ZOLOTO store, with the source code for the mobile app located in the "android" folder and the source code for the web app stored in the "web" folder.

+The app is an informative platform featuring an "About You" page providing details, a homepage for general information, and a product page displaying various offerings.